kjurkiew/Sprint-Planning-Helper/README.md

 ```

 In this example, the script will read task data from the tasks.csv file and attempt to find the most efficient set of tasks with a total story point value that does not exceed the team's velocity of 13.

-## Algorithm
-The script uses the knapsack algorithm to optimize task selection based on story points and KSP values.
-It dynamically calculates the most efficient set of tasks to maximize the total KSP within the given velocity constraint.